 Treat the event, venue, and volunteer staff with respect at all times.
 Our staff works hard (often during their free time) to make sure that you are having fun.
 Let’s all work together to make this a welcoming community for everyone!

-What do I do if I’m uncomfortable?
+What do I do if I have an issue?